aidh-ms/pyICU/README.md

 * `label`: The label for the item.
 This is the label that is used to display the item to the user.
 It is a string.
 * `specimen`: The specimen for the item.
 This is the specimen that the item is measured from.
 It is a string.
 * `units`: The units for the item.
 This is the units that the item is measured in.
 It is a string.
+* `description`: The description for the item.
+This is the description that is used to describe the item to the user.
+It is a string.
+* `tags`: The tags for the item.
+This is a list of tags that are used to describe the item to the user.
+It is a list of strings.
 * `db_settings`: The settings for the item in each database.
 This is a list of database settings.
 * `db_schema`: The schema for the item in a database.
 This is a dictionary containing datase schemas.
 * `db_table`: The table for the item in a database.
 This is a dictionary containing attributes of the database table.